-At Swansfield Park Primary School, our intention is to challenge and inspire children so that they become more than just passive users of technology; instead, we aim to equip them with an active understanding of the digital world around them, how they can engage with, program and control it, and, most importantly of all, how to use it safely.
+At Swansfield Park Primary School, we understand that computers are an integral part of children's everyday lives.
+At home and school, they are immersed in digital technology in a variety of forms, including mobile phones, tablets, laptops, games machines and desktop PCs.
+It is important that pupils are not just passive users of these devices: they need an active understanding of the digital world around them, how they can engage with, program and control it, and, most importantly of all, how to use it safely.